 Criteria VIII: “To be outstanding examples representing major stages of earth’s history, including the record of life, significant on-going geological processes in the development of landforms, or significant geomorphic or physiographic features.”

 Criteria IX: “To be outstanding examples representing significant on-going ecological and biological processes in the evolution and development of terrestrial, fresh water, coastal and marine ecosystems and communities of plants and animals.”

-Once the Heritage Site checks off each of these criteria, it is inscribed in the World Heritage List.
-Such an honor and title also entails that the State that the site belongs to have an “enduring obligation” to guarantee the conservation, management and monitoring of the Heritage Site.
+If a Heritage Site manages to check off each of these criteria, it is inscribed in the World Heritage List.
+Such an honor and title also entails that the State that the site belongs (in this case Ecuador) have an “enduring obligation” to guarantee the conservation, management and monitoring of the Heritage Site.
 Why is the Galapagos a UNESCO World Heritage Site?
 Because of all this and more!

 Having such a prestigious UNESCO title means that the protection of this one-of-a-kind place is of the utmost importance.
 Note: UNESCO assesses World Heritage Sites every six years to check on the state of the site as well as the measures that have been implemented to help protect and conserve the site.